koto-lang/koto-ls/README.md

 ## Installation

-The `koto-ls` executable can be installed from the current directory by running `cargo install --path .`.
+The latest published version of `koto-ls` can be installed by running `cargo install koto-ls`.

+To install the development version of `koto-ls`, run `cargo install --path .` in the current directory.

 ## Features